lhossackucalgary/ENGO-500-2018/proposal-template.md

 The use of this system will reduce maintenance costs and downtime for robots.
 This will result in cost savings for fuel and , from efficient routing.
 Maintenance teams will be able to perform repairs faster.
 An additional objective is to create and improve analytics for the fleet of robots.

-Assumptions about current (inefficient) company:
-- same day maintanence is not available
-- routing not efficient.
-Manual route planning by experienced route planners.
-They use shortest path but necessarily the fastest path
-- sensor data does not provide a no later than date for when the machineary needs to be maintained by?
--

-Q's?
-- where are the maintenance workers? (standby at centralized location or from home?)
-- laws on continuous driving, number of hours, breaks, etc
-- 1 warehouse or multiple warehouses?
-- routing to warehouse (outdoor) or to robot (indoor)
-- will our software provide real time traffic data?
-- same day maintanence?

 > Identify and define project objectives, outputs and outcomes as well as a measurement criteria.
 > -	Objectives: Define what the project is trying to achieve.
 > -	Outputs: Deliverables and products produced by the project.